p-ranav/cppgit2/README.md

 This project is in active development. `libgit2` is constantly evolving with over 750 functions in its public API.
 A good portion of this is covered in `cppgit2` (See [API Coverage](#api-coverage)).

 Contributions are welcome, have a look at the [CONTRIBUTING.md](CONTRIBUTING.md) document for more information.
-Please consider reporting any issues you're facing with library functions.

 ## License
 The project is available under the [MIT](https://opensource.org/licenses/MIT) license.